Ngonal/IT-Lab-Portfolio/README.md

 - Prefix a command with `no` to negate or remove its effect.
 This is commonly used to disable features or delete configuration statements (e.g., `no shutdown`, `no ip address`).
 > 💡 **Quick Tip:**
 > - Press `TAB` to autocomplete a partially typed command or keyword.
 > - Use the `UP` and `DOWN` arrow keys to navigate through command history.
-Press `Enter` to execute a selected command..
+Press `ENTER` to execute a selected command..
 > - Press `Ctrl + A` to move the cursor to the beginning of the command line.
 > - Press `Ctrl + E` to move the cursor to the end of the command line.
 ### Juniper Junos OS